MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - mixture of images with and without GPS-data and the option showmap="true" and requiregps="false" causes JS-errors.
 No standard use case.
 User should set showmap="false" for that case.
     - for images without thumbnail the hover on the map is wrong, pointing to a non existing image.

-# Usage of Leaflet Elevation
+# Usage of Leaflet Elevation or Chart.js
 1. Preparation  (optional)

     Resize the GPX-Tracks with GPSBabel in a Batch-File (Windows-code):